kstenerud/concise-encoding/cbe-specification.md

 #### Predefined Keys

 The [Concise Encoding Metadata specification](https://https://github.com/kstenerud/concise-encoding-metadata/concise-encoding-metadata.md) contains a list of prefedined metadata keys for use in CTE and CBE.
-All metadata map keys beginning with `_` are reserved, and must not be used except according to the metadata specification.
+All metadata map keys beginning with `_` are reserved, and must not be used except according to the prefedined metadata keys specification.

 Implementations should make use of the predefined keys whenever possible to maximize interoperability between systems.